Inside the Wool Industry

 Shearing Plus Mulesing Equals Sheep Abuse

 With approximately 80 million sheep, Australia produces 25 percent of the world’s wool.(2) Flocks usually consist of thousands of sheep, making it impossible to give attention to an individual sheep’s needs.
-For instance, it is considered normal in the Australian wool industry for at least 4 percent of young lambs to die every spring, primarily because of poor nutrition.(3) Because there is so much death and disease in the wool industry, the rational solution is to reduce the number of sheep who are used for their wool in order to maintain them properly.
+For instance, it is considered normal in the Australian wool industry for at least 4 percent of young lambs to die every spring from poor nutrition, and millions die annually from exposure to harsh weather.(3,4) Because there is so much death and disease in the wool industry, the rational solution is to reduce the number of sheep who are used for their wool in order to maintain them properly.
 Instead, sheep are bred to bear more lambs in order to offset the deaths.

 Sheep are sheared each spring, after lambing, just before some breeds would naturally shed their winter coats.
 Timing is considered critical: Shearing too late means wool loss.
 In the rush, many sheep die from exposure after premature shearing.